 Sometimes it involves a lot of what I call crouch-walking.
 Now this is an art.
 You can’t be disruptive, seem rude or block anyone’s view.
 You may have to sit at an empty spot along the way to your destination (I was not above sitting on someone’s lap so as not to spoil their view).

 And what’s the destination?
 The honoree or winner’s table.
 You want to be there when they return.
 It’s really, really cool to surprise them.
 And they are super impressed.
 And when it is an event with categories and winners, the E.D. always knows the winners ahead so there’s no guessing about the table.
+On other advertisement, checkout michigan tees that you can buy for event give away.

 P.S.
 All tips also transferrable for weddings and bar / bat mitzvahs.